 Are you wondering how long it will take to replace your windows?
-Understand how long window replacement takes will help you schedule your day effectively.
+In this guide, we will break down how long window replacement will take so you can plan your schedule accordingly.

 Replacing one window takes around thirty to forty minutes.
 A typical window installation job that includes the signing of a contract will take around six weeks.
 It takes around one to three days to do the installing of multiple windows for most companies.